-14.3.1\ An obstruction investigation shall be conducted for system or yard main piping wherever any of the following conditions exist:

-- (1) Defective intake for fire pumps taking suction from open bodies of water - (2) The discharge of obstructive material during routine water tests - (3) Foreign materials in fire pumps, in dry pipe valves, or in check valves - (4) Foreign material in water during drain tests or plugging of inspector's test connection(s) - (5) Unknown materials are heard in the system piping during draining, refilling, or otherwise flowing water through the system - (6) Plugged sprinklers - (7) The presence of sufficient foreign organic or inorganic material is found in the pipe - (8) Failure to flush yard piping or surrounding public mains following new installations or repairs - (9) A record of broken public mains in the vicinity
+- 14.3.1\ An obstruction investigation shall be conducted for system or yard main piping wherever any of the following conditions exist: - (1) Defective intake for fire pumps taking suction from open bodies of water - The discharge of obstructive material during routine water tests - (3) Foreign materials in fire pumps, in dry pipe valves, or in check valves - (4) Foreign material in water during drain tests or plugging of inspector's test connection(s) - (5) Unknown materials are heard in the system piping during draining, refilling, or otherwise flowing water through the system

-- (10) Abnormally frequent false tripping of a dry pipe valve(s) - (11) A system that is returned to service after an extended - shutdown (greater than 1 year)(12) There is reason to believe that the sprinkler system contains sodium silicate or highly corrosive fluxes in copper systems - (13) Á system has been supplied with raw water via the fire department connection - (14) Pinhole leaks - (15) A 50 percent increase in the time it takes water to travel to the inspector's test connection from the time the valve trips during a full flow trip test of a dry pipe sprinkler system when compared to the original system acceptance test

-14.3.2\ Systems shall be examined for internal obstructions where conditions exist that could cause obstructed piping.

-14.3.2.1 If the condition has not been corrected or the condition is one that could result in obstruction of the piping despite any previous flushing procedures that have been performed, the system shall be examined for internal obstructions every 5 years.

-14.3.2.2\ Internal examination shall be performed at the following minimum four points:

-- (1) System valve

-- (2) Riser

-- (3) Cross main

-- (4) Branch line

-14.3.2.3\ Alternative nondestructive examination methods shall be permitted.

-14.3.3\ If an obstruction investigation indicates the presence of sufficient material to obstruct pipe or sprinklers, a complete flushing program shall be conducted by qualified personnel.

-14.3.4 Tubercules or slime, if found during an obstruction investigation, shall be tested for indications of microbiologically influenced corrosion (MIC).

-14.4 Ice Obstruction.
-Dry pipe or preaction sprinkler system piping that protects or passes through freezers or cold storage rooms shall be inspected internally on an annual basis for ice obstructions at the point where the piping enters the refrigerated area.

-14.4.1 Alternative nondestructive examinations shall be permitted.

-14.4.2 All penetrations into the cold storage areas shall be inspected and, if an ice obstruction is found, additional pipe shall be examined to ensure no ice blockage exists.
+- (6) Plugged sprinklers - (7) The presence of sufficient foreign organic or inorganic material is found in the pipe - (8) Failure to flush yard piping or surrounding public mains following new installations or repairs - (9) A record of broken public mains in the vicinity - (10) Abnormally frequent false tripping of a dry pipe valve(s) - (11) A system that is returned to service after an extended shutdown (greater than 1 year) - (12) There is reason to believe that the sprinkler system contains sodium silicate or highly corrosive fluxes in copper systems - (13) A system has been supplied with raw water via the fire department connection - (14) Pinhole leaks - 15) A 50 percent increase in the time it takes water to travel to the inspector's test connection from the time the valve trips during a full flow trip test of a dry pipe sprinkler system when compared to the original system acceptance test - 14.3.2\ Systems shall be examined for internal obstructions where conditions exist that could cause obstructed piping. - 14.3.2.1 If the condition has not been corrected or the condition is one that could result in obstruction of the piping despite any previous flushing procedures that have been performed, the system shall be examined for internal obstructions every 5 years. - 14.3.2.2\ Internal examination shall be performed at the following minimum four points: - (1) System valve - (2) Riser - (3) Cross main - (4) Branch line - 14.3.2.3\ Alternative nondestructive examination methods shall be permitted. - 14.3.3\ If an obstruction investigation indicates the presence of sufficient material to obstruct pipe or sprinklers, a complete flushing program shall be conducted by qualified personnel. - 14.3.4 Tubercules or slime, if found during an obstruction investigation, shall be tested for indications of microbiologically influenced corrosion (MIC). - 14.4 Ice Obstruction.
+Dry pipe or preaction sprinkler system piping that protects or passes through refrigerated spaces maintained at temperatures below 32°F (0°C) shall be inspected internally on an annual basis for ice obstructions at the point where the piping enters the refrigerated area. - 14.4.1 Alternative nondestructive examinations shall be permitted. - 14.4.2 All penetrations into the refrigerated spaces shall be inspected and, if an ice obstruction is found, additional pipe shall be examined to ensure that no additional ice obstructions or ice blockages exist.

+IMPAIRMENTS 25-67